changminbark/changminbark/README.md

 # Hi there 👋

-My name is **Chang Min Bark** and I am currently an incoming production engineer at Meta, which is an infra SWE that has aspects of SRE responsibilities.
-I was a computer science and engineering student at Bucknell University (class of 2026).
-I interned as a production engineer at Meta.
-I also interned as a Backend Engineer at Hangry, where I developed a notification microservice and wrote my own message queue using Redis.
-I also participated in the Google Summer of Code program: [project](https://summerofcode.withgoogle.com/archive/2024/projects/9916Xzin).
+My name is **Chang Min Bark**.
 I am passionate about solving problems, which is the fundamental driver for my entrepreneurial passion.
+- I am currently an incoming production engineer at Meta (internship -> full-time), which is an infra SWE that has aspects of SRE responsibilities.
+- I was a computer science and engineering student at Bucknell University (class of 2026).
+- I also interned as a Backend Engineer at Hangry (Indonesian Startup), where I developed a notification microservice (used by 10,000+ of users daily) and wrote my own message queue using Redis.
+- I also participated in the Google Summer of Code program: [project](https://summerofcode.withgoogle.com/archive/2024/projects/9916Xzin).

-Below are my personal projects.
-If you have any questions regarding my work for open source projects and internships, please reach out to me (I will show it to you through a meeting).
+Below are my personal/open-source projects.
+If you have any questions, please reach out to me.

 ### Note